top of page

 Colour vibrancy

-Very vivid, especially on non-white substrates
+Very vivid on all substrates

 Cost & consumables

-Inks, coated substrates, heat press, pre-treatment
+Inks, coated substrates, heat press

 UV-curable inks, film, lamination, UV lamps